e-sushi/figures/docs/suugu.md

 workspace  | region of the canvas in which statements are shared
 graph      | graphing grid with a local camera in which equations can be drawn
 element    | anything with position, size, coordinate space, and display info
-canvas     | manages all elements, manages the world camera,
+canvas     | manages all elements, manages the world camera, manages the input
 </div>

 [//]: # (///////////////////////////////////////////////////////////////////////////////////////// Input)